Skip to main content

 Refer to the API documentation of RapierContext::move_shape for details on how to use it.

 The KinematicCharacterController component must be added to the same entity as a TransformBundle bundle.
 If the field KinematicCharacterController::custom_shape isn’t set, then the entity it is attached to must also contain a Collider component.
-That collider optionally be attached to a rigid-body.
+That collider can optionally be attached to a rigid-body.
 At each frame, the KinematicCharacterController::translation field can be set to the desired translation for that character.

 During the next physics update step, that translation will be resolved against obstacles, and the resulting movement will be automatically applied to the entity’s transform, or the transform of the entity containing the rigid-body the collider to move is attached to.